 '''

-Options | Open Ch Local Startup File
+Options->Open Ch Local Startup File

 '''

-to edit the search paths in ChIDE, as shown in Figure 31.
+to edit the search paths in ChIDE, as shown in Figure 33.
 In Linux, the above command ch -d will also create an icon for Ch on the desktop.
 If Ch is installed with a ChIDE, an icon for ChIDE will also be created on the desktop.

-To include the directory C:/Documents and Settings/Administrator/c99 in the search paths for a command, the following statement needs to be added to the startup file \chrc in the user's home directory so that the command hello.c in this directory can be invoked regardless of what the current working directory is.
-After the directory C:/Documents and Settings/Administrator/c99 has been added to the search path, \path, you need to restart a Ch command shell.
+To include the directory C:/Documents and Settings/Administrator/c99 in the search paths for a command, the following statement

+5.2 Setup Search Paths for Commands, Header Files, and Function Files in Ch needs to be added to the startup file chrc in the user's home directory so that the command hello.c in this directory can be invoked regardless of what the current working directory is.
+After the directory C:/Documents and Settings/Administrator/c99 has been added to the search path, path, you need to restart a Ch command shell.
 Then, you will be able to execute the program hello.c in this directory as shown below.